opencog/atomspace-dht/README.md

 Please see the [examples](examples) directory.
-These show how to store individual Atoms into the DHT, how to fetch them back out, and how to run a DHT node so that saved values are retained even after individual AtomSpace clients dettach from the network.
+These show how to store individual Atoms into the DHT, how to fetch them back out, and how to run a DHT node so that saved values are retained even after individual AtomSpace clients detach from the network.

 In particular, these will illustrate how to run a DHT node, and how to go about looking at DHT data as needed, for debugging and development.